The Communist Manifesto: Ubiquity, 1917–present

-Total sales of the Manifesto have been estimated at 500 million, and it is one of the four best-selling books of all time.
-In 1920, the Communist Manifesto was printed and distributed in Chinese.
+In 1920, the Communist Manifesto was printed and distributed in Chinese, with its publishing being a major priority of the Shanghai Communist Group.
+Communist International representative in Shanghai Grigori Voitinsky funded the translation and dissemination of the manifesto.
 Chen Wangdao is credited as translator of the first printing.
+It quickly became a popular text among Chinese intellectuals.
+It was dubbed "the first red book of China."

 Even after the collapse of the Soviet Bloc in the 1990s, the Communist Manifesto has remained ubiquitous; Hobsbawm says that "In states without censorship, almost certainly anyone within reach of a good bookshop, and certainly anyone within reach of a good library, not to mention the internet, can have access to it".
 The 150th anniversary once again brought a deluge of attention in the press and the academia, as well as new editions fronted by introductions to the text by academics.
 One of these, The Communist Manifesto: A Modern Edition by Verso, was touted by a critic in the London Review of Books as being a "stylish red-ribboned edition of the work.
 It is designed as a sweet keepsake, an exquisite collector's item.
 In Manhattan, a prominent Fifth Avenue store put copies of this choice new edition in the hands of shop-window mannequins, displayed in come-hither poses and fashionable décolletage".
+Total sales of the Manifesto have been estimated at 500 million, and it is one of the four best-selling books of all time.